The impending implosion of the former Trump Plaza Hotel & Casino is attracting a lot of attention for Atlantic City these days.

 Besides ridding the Boardwalk of what city officials often describe as an eyesore — and later deemed a public safety threat — removing the final remnant of President Donald Trump’s one-time Atlantic City casino empire is also a bit cathartic.

-“Due to…Mr. Trump’s history here in Atlantic City, particularly on the back end where it played out on a national stage, where he took advantage of the bankruptcy laws, took advantage of a lot of people (and) made a lot of money in Atlantic City, I think it’s extremely important that we do something worthwhile,” Small said at a press conference to unveil the fundraising event.
+“Due to…Mr. Trump’s history here in Atlantic City, particularly on the back end where it played out on a national stage, where he took advantage of the bankruptcy laws, took advantage of a lot of people (and) made a lot of money in Atlantic City, I think it’s extremely important that we do something worthwhile,” Mayor Marty Small Sr. said at a press conference.

 UPDATE – January 18, 12 p.m.